Blake Shelton, Miranda Lambert To Reunite Again? Gwen Stefani Allegedly Jealous

 “Blake and Miranda reconnecting could be the nail in the coffin for Blake’s relationship with Gwen,” summed up the source.

-In addition, Stefani allegedly wants to have a “showdown” with Lambert, according to sources cited by Celeb Dirty Laundry.
+Also, Stefani allegedly wants to have a “showdown” with Lambert, according to sources cited by Celeb Dirty Laundry.

 Why the reported hostility toward Miranda?
 Stefani allegedly “hates the fact that Miranda has been singing about her heartache and divorce drama,” noted the media outlet.
-The insiders also alleged that Gwen may be feeling envious of Lambert’s success with her album.
+The insiders also alleged that Gwen might be feeling envious of Lambert’s success with her album.

 Although Stefani and Shelton both promoted their albums, Miranda told the press that she wanted to let her album speak for her.
 Lambert’s The Weight of These Wings album has soared to the top of the charts, and the sources claim that the success is what upsets Stefani the most.

-But according to In Touch‘s insider, Stefani has her own plan to get back at Lambert.
+However, according to In Touch‘s insider, Stefani has her own plan to get back at Lambert.
 The publication reported that although Miranda’s new album “was part of the country singer’s revenge against Gwen,” Shelton’s girlfriend has prepared a way to allegedly get revenge against Lambert.
 The insider revealed the reported scheme.

 “Gwen is ready to debut some very personal songs about Miranda being the constant third wheel in her life.”

-In addition, the source said that Stefani “wasn’t happy” about Lambert’s album because she viewed it as a “direct shot at her and Blake.”
+Also, the source said that Stefani “wasn’t happy” about Lambert’s album because she viewed it as a “direct shot at her and Blake.”
 Consequently, she allegedly sees her songs as a way to take her own shot.

 “She’s also written several songs in which she calls Miranda out for just giving Blake up so easily,” added the insider.